TRISTAN-ORF/transcript_transformer/README.md

 ## Usage <a name="code"></a>

+The library features a tool that can be called directly by the command `transcript_transformer`, featuring three main functions: `pretrain`, `train` and `predict`.
+Data loading is achieved using the `h5` format, handled by the `h5py` package.

-### Input data
+### Data loading
-The input data is expected to be loaded from the `h5py/h5` format.
  Information is separated by transcript and information type.
 Information belonging to a single transcript is mapped according to the index they populate within each `h5py.dataset`, used to store different types of information.
 [Variable length arrays](https://docs.h5py.org/en/stable/special.html#arbitrary-vlen-data) are used to store the sequences and annotations of all transcripts under a single data set.
 Sequences are stored using integer arrays following: `{A:0, T:1, C:2, G:3, N:4}`
-A possible `data.h5` has the following structure:
+An example `data.h5` has the following structure:

 ```
 data.h5                                     (h5py.file)
     transcript                              (h5py.group)
     ├── tis                                 (h5py.dataset, dtype=vlen(int))
     ├── contig                              (h5py.dataset, dtype=str)